s-simpson/cssu_door/README_CSSU_DOOR.txt

 =========================================================================================================
 pwds.json file

-a json file containing all of the passwords and ultra secret twitter keys the easiest way to edit this file is to change the values in password_maker.py (save the update) and run python password_maker.py, which will generate a new pwds.json file.
+a json file containing all of the passwords and the "ultra-secret" twitter keys the easiest way to edit this file is to change the values in password_maker.py (save the update) and run python password_maker.py, which will generate a new pwds.json file.